girlscript/winter-of-contributing/Interview_Preparation/Important Resources and Books.md

 4. HR Round Interview
 >HR Round( "takes 1 hours")
-quetion based on Technical, Resume Based, Situation-Based Behavioural questions, Guesstimates, Puzzles and cs core fundamentals.
+question-based on Technical, Resume Based, Situation-Based Behavioural questions, Guesstimates, Puzzles, and cs core fundamentals.

-# Round 1: Dsa rouund
+# Round 1: Dsa round

-In this particular round the candidates have to slove 3-4 que based on Data Structures and Algorithms.Quetions level depends on company to company.
+In this particular round, the candidates have to solve 3-4 questions based on Data Structures and Algorithms.
+Question level depends on company to company.

 ### Video Resource [available on youtube]
 * [CodeWithHarry](https://www.youtube.com/c/CodeWithHarry)